IF Lyseng Fodbold

-Idrætsforeningen Lyseng Fodbold (/da/), commonly known as IF Lyseng, is an association football club based in the suburb of Højbjerg, Aarhus Municipality, Denmark, that competes in the Danish 3rd Division, the fourth tier of the Danish football league system.
+Idrætsforeningen Lyseng Fodbold (/da/), commonly known as IF Lyseng, is an association football club based in the suburb of Højbjerg, Aarhus Municipality, Denmark, that competes in the Denmark Series, the fifth tier of the Danish football league system.
 The club's name comes from its home ground, which is located on the former land of Lysenggård, a farm in Højbjerg.
 The football department is the most notable one of Idrætsforeningen Lyseng, a major multi-sport club who compete in football, handball, volleyball, swimming and beach volleyball, among others.

 Founded in 1970 as a merger of Skåde Boldklub and Kragelund Idrætsforening, the club is known for their iconic orange team colour, which was initially chosen as a compromise, as its parents clubs wore red and green, respectively.
 IF Lyseng is affiliated to DBU Jutland, the regional football association.
 The team plays its home matches at Lyseng Idrætscenter, where it has been based since 1975.
 The club spent most of its history in the lower regional tiers of Danish football, but reached promotion to the Danish 2nd Division, the third tier, for the first time in its history ahead of the 2017–18 season.

 IF Lyseng has 1,200 paying members, making it one of the largest sports clubs in Jutland and Denmark as a whole.